imshawan/PyDictAPI/README.md

 ```
 ### [View Changelog](https://github.com/imshawan/PyDictAPI/blob/master/CHANGELOG.md)

-## Usage
+## For Dictionary searches

-PyDictAPI can be used by creating a Finder instance which can take a word as argument
+Dictionary searches can be performed by creating a Finder instance which can take a word as argument

 For example,